Doing Business in the Philippines

-In order to do business in the Philippines, it is very important to establish relationships with business partners.
+To do business in the Philippines, it is very important to establish relationships with business partners.
 Business relationships are personal relationships.
-Networking and building trust are essential if one is to survive in the business world of the Philippines.
+Networking and building trust is essential if one is to survive in the business world of the Philippines.
 Help from interpreters, who understand the culture and the language, will make it easier to gain trust and confidence.

 Outward appearance is very important to Filipinos.
 Even when going to a grocery store, one dresses to impress.
 Make sure that when you go to a business meeting that you dress smartly and conservatively in either light or dark colours.